ahkohd/tauri-toolkit/libs/share-picker/README.md

 ## Functions

 - `share(window: &tauri::WebviewWindow, items: Vec<PathBuf>, offset: Option<(f64, f64)>, preferred_edge: PreferredEdge)`:
-  Shows the Share picker at the cursor position in a `WebviewWindow`.
+  Displays the Share picker at the cursor position within a WebviewWindow.
-  - `items: Vec<PathBuf>`: A list of path to items so share.
+  - `items: Vec<PathBuf>`: A list of paths to items to share.
-  - `offset: Option<(f64, f64)>`: Offset the position the share picker will be displayed relative to the cursor position.
+  - `offset: Option<(f64, f64)>`: Adjust the position of the share picker relative to the cursor.
-  - `preferred_edge: PreferredEdge`: The preferred edge to show the share picker at the rect of the cursor position.
+  - `preferred_edge: PreferredEdge`: The preferred edge for displaying the share picker at the cursor position's rectangle.

 ## PreferredEdge Enum